Project objectives, the programme so far, upcoming and ongoing works.

 The project is a critical step in addressing safety concerns around erosion and instability along the riverbank, to safeguard Bristol harbourside communities and infrastructure into the future.

-It's one of a number of key harbourside infrastructure projects that include restoring six New Cut bridges over five years.
+It's one of a number of key harbourside infrastructure projects that include restoring 8 New Cut bridges over 5 years.

 Project objectives

-- Implement a five-year stabilisation programme to address immediate risks and ensure long-term resilience.
+• Implement a 5-year stabilisation programme to address immediate risks and ensure long-term resilience.

 Programme so far